Pop your details in below to start your application:

 Annual budget of NGO – Cost of Bootcamp per person

 I don't live in the UK, can I come on Bootcamp?

-If you live outside the UK and work for a big organisation (such as Oxfam or Greenpeace) that will pay for your place and your travel, then you can apply for Bootcamp.
+If you live outside Europe, and are not an environmental campaigner, but work for a big organisation (such as Oxfam or Greenpeace) that will pay for your place and your travel, then you can apply for Bootcamp.

 I don't think I'm eligible for a scholarship, can I still apply?

 If you don’t think you are eligible for any of the scholarships and you don’t work for an NGO, you can apply under our General Scholarship (as long as you live in the UK).
 This is extra funding we’ve secured to cover additional scholarships for people.
 If we think you’d be great for Bootcamp, then we’ll try and find a way to secure your place.
 Just tick ‘None of these apply, but I’d still like a scholarship, please!’ on the application form.

 I work for an NGO but I don't think they will be able to pay for my place on Bootcamp, can I still apply?

 Get in touch!
 We’ll help communicate to your employer the impact that attending Bootcamp can have, and why they should send you!